shahreyar-abeer/cranstars/README.md

-A shiny app that given a package name, shows cran downloads &amp; github stars stats, made with the {golem} framework.
+A shiny app that given a package name, shows cran downloads &amp; github star stats, made with the {golem} framework.